deepesh-tomar/Feed-Forward-Deep-learning/README.md

 # Feed-Forward-Deep-learning

-This file contains code for feed forward algorithm from scratch, dataset used is make-blobs from sklearn
+This file contains code for feed forward algorithm from scratch, dataset used is make-blobs from sklearn (this returns n number of clusters of points)(image attached where n = 4)

 OUTPUT:-
 For 2 input variables and binary output